 I discovered Compagnie de Provence in Paris a few years back.
 Their bottles and branding are beautiful but also their scents are lovely for the home.
 I purchased a set of these at the Nordstrom Anniversary Sale and I already want backups when these finish.
 It is a simple way to add an upgrade to your kitchen or guest bathroom.
 I am currently loving the Rose scent right now.

 I am all about good skincare.
 Caudalie is one of my favorite French brands.
 Their instant detox mask is a favorite of mine and one of the brand’s best sellers.
 It fills about half of my bathroom shelves and I can’t live without their lip balm, I have one in each bag.
 If you have the chance to get a facial at Caudalie, I highly recommend it!
-I love that their products are all natural and it is an approachable price point.
+I love that their products are all-natural and it is an approachable price point.

 Petit Marseillais is a Bath and Body brand that can easily be found in Monoprix (French Target) or a Grocery Store.
 I purchase it as my body wash ( lavender or vanilla) and my hand soap as soon as I arrive in Paris after checking into an apartment rental.
 The prices are reasonable under $8 and the scents are great and smell so fresh.
 I used to bring it home in my suitcase and they just recently started selling in the US via Amazon and Target.

-It is no secret that Sisley is one of my favorite skincare brands.
-I use it daily from my cleanser, masks, and mascara.
+It is no secret that Sisley is one of my favorite skincare and makeup brands.
+I use it daily for my cleanser, masks, and mascara.
 A little goes a long way and I have seen great results.
 Favorite products include their so intense mascara, their Sisley Hair Rituel serum, exfoliating mask, and eye mask (I never fly without it) I love their lipstick twists too!

 I first found out about Petit Bateau when I was studying abroad in college.
 I used to buy their t-shirts for crazy low prices and loved them.
-I actually bought the kids sizes but just on the very larger end.
+I actually bought the kid’s sizes but just on the very larger end.
 They worked out great!
 Now that I have a niece and nephew and friends with babies this is a great gift!
 I love the soft cotton and classic French style.
 There is a Petit Bateau in every arrondissement in Paris.
 It feels like they are Starbucks in the US just about everywhere you look.
 They have great Sales so if you are in France make sure to pop in and visit.
 They do offer some Petit Bateau on the Saks website but the best offerings are on Amazon.

-This post does include affiliate links which helps contribute to my coffee and croissant research fund.
+*This post does include affiliate links that help contribute to my coffee and croissant research fund.
 Merci!